xunker/linux_ltfs_ansible/README.md

 ### Multiple tape drives

-All the convenience scripts and added environment variables assume there is only one tape drive on your system.
-LTFS will still build and install with multiple drives present, but the convenience scripts will probably not work.
+All the added environment variables assume there is only one tape drive on your system.
+LTFS will still build and install with multiple drives present, but the environment variables may be set incorrectly.

 ### FC/SAS HBA configuration